robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.deepEqual(result, { foo: 1337, bar: 343 })
     })

-Turns out that there is another construct in OMeta for this scenario (The best way to find these constructs is to read the ometa-js source - sorry.)
+Turns out that there is another construct in OMeta for this scenario (The best way to find these constructs is to read the ometa-js source - sorry.) *listOf*

     ometa JsonReader {
       char =  (